gecio/gecio.github.io/docs/_imke/accessmanagement/connectingtoacluster/index.en.md

 ## Finding our Cluster

 To find a cluster, we need to go to the detail view of the cluster.
-For that, we click on the entry `first-system`.
+For that, we click on the entry `first-system`:

 ![Step 1](connect_1.png)

 ## Getting Access

-We click on the downwards facing arrow at the top right corner.
+We click on the downwards facing arrow in the top right corner:

 ![Step 2](connect_2.png)